flexiant/concerto/Getting started with Kubernetes.md

 You can create a free account in less than a minute following the steps in Flexiant Concerto [login page](https://start.concerto.io/).

 Once your account have been provisioned, add a cloud provider.
-After doing this, enable beta features by doing the following:
+After doing this, ensure that beta features are activated and listed as one of the top menu tabs options.
+If that is not the case, enable beta features by doing the following:

 1. Navigate the menus to **Settings** > **User Details**.
 2. Select the **Enable beta features** check box.